JLCollinsnh

 The personal fear of running out of money drove me well past the level where our company was successful, and on paper I didn’t need to worry any longer.
 It took me years to unlearn some of the patterns I had in my mind.
 So when I discovered the financial independence (FI) community while still serving as CEO, I really soaked up the stories of simplifying your life, simplifying your investment strategy, and designing a more flexible and relaxed lifestyle.
 I even began to teach some FI courses at my company, encouraging people to design their best life and use our company as a platform to achieve financial independence.

-The first few FI blogs I found were JL’s blog, Mr. Money Mustache, Financial Samurai, Frugalwoods, and the Mad Fientist’s podcast as well as the ChooseFI podcast.
+The first few FI blogs I found were JL’s blog, Mr. Money Mustache, Financial Samurai, Frugalwoods, and the Mad Fientist’s podcast as well as the ChooseFI podcast

-After the Chautauqua in Greece where I met Brad and Jonathan from ChooseFI, I joined them as a board member in their newly created ChooseFI International Foundation.
+After the Chautauqua in Greece where I met Brad and Jonathan from ChooseFI, I joined them as a board member in their newly created ChooseFI International Foundation

 I also recently started another software company with two longtime friends and co-workers.
 It’s called 3Together.
 We have a unique culture and at our first company get together we had JL call in via video and answer questions.
 We also purchased The Simple Path to Wealth for each member of our team and openly encourage everyone to work toward their own version of financial independence and use the company to accomplish their personal goals.